-All of the health, safety and environmental issues are important in the frame subsystem.
-While using the hand drilling machine, the wood powder and dust are spilling out from the head of the drilling machine.
-As for health and safety, wearing a cargo and a breathing mask are important when using the hand drilling machine.
-The designs of the excess powder funnel and cup are exactly fit the environmental issues because these designs can let the extra powder reuse again which is the activity for the environmental protection.
+While using the hand drill the wood powder and dust may be spilling out from the head of the drilling machine.
+As for health and safety, wear a breathing mask while operating the hand drill.
+The designs of the excess powder funnel and cup allow for the recycling and re-use of the printing powder

 Fault Analysis

-The fault analysis results are generally concerned about the material property of the Baltic birch hard wood.
-Because the Baltic birch hard wood is compressed with several pieces of woods, it is possible to be deformed by drilling screws, absorbing too much water from the air or over load.
-If once the structure of the fame deformed, it would be serious to affect to the regular use of other subsystems and fail in this project.
-In order to reduce possible faults, other materials should replace Baltic birch plywood.
+The fault analysis results are generally concerned with the material property of the Baltic Birch plywood.
+Because the Baltic Birch plywood is compressed with several pieces of woods, it is possible to be deformed by drilling screws, absorbing too much water from the air, or from pressure overload.
+If once the structure of the fame deformed, it would seriously affect to the functionality of other subsystems and could ultimately result in system or print failure.
+In order to reduce possible faults, other materials should replace Baltic Birch plywood.

 Subsystem costs